AFGHANISTAN – The Trip

 They were all great guys who spoke fair English.
 We talked a lot about sex and having 4 wives.
 I was given the formula for penis improvement – boil milk for at least 5 minutes with saffron, crushed dates and nuts (almond, walnuts, peanuts) and let it sit for two weeks.
 Abdullah’s brother who was 44 and had 8 kids swore by it.

-Abdullah and his relatives dropped me off at a market in Jalalabad where I then got a share taxi for 400 but only to the outskirts of Kabul.
-There were four of us and one guy spoke very good English.
+Abdullah and his relatives dropped me off at a market in Jalalabad where I got a share taxi for 400 but only to the outskirts of Kabul.
+There were four of us and one guy spoke good English.
 It was a great conversation about everything, especially women and freedom.
-They were all very happy with Taliban rule but mostly because they have peace.
-From all my travels through countries that have been at war, this factor counts the most.
+They were all happy with Taliban rule but mostly because they had peace.
+From all my travels through countries that have been at war, this counts the most.

 I admitted that this is a very personal question “Do Afghani men like to satisfy their women sexually (ie have orgasms)”, and he wouldn’t answer.